ShardulTiurwadkar/Entrance-Management-using-IoT-Mobile-Application/README.md

     <img src="designer.png">

- 3. to download Application fork this repository and download the apk file from this repo.
+ 3. to download Application fork this repository and download the apk file from this repo with name Jakrota.apk